mohamuhsin/Components/README.md

 # Components

-In this part of react, we have looked at components, and how to use them with advanced
+In this part of react, we have looked at components, and how to use them with advance